A debt collector contacts you regarding a debt. How do you know this is your debt and that you actually owe the collection agency?

 Consumers have received all sorts of improper documentation posing as debt validation.
 You may get a piece of paper entitled “Validation of Debt” or “Verification of Debt” or even a computer generated form made to look like a billing statement from the original creditor in response to a debt validation request.
 This is not sufficient for debt validation.
 The Federal Trade Commission has made it clear that a “mere itemization” is not sufficient proof to validate a debt.

-I recently read in a forum that a debt collector, Claims Recovery Systems, placed an ad on Craigslist seeking contractors with data conversion skills.
+I read in a forum some time ago that a debt collector, Claims Recovery Systems, placed an ad on Craigslist seeking contractors with data conversion skills.
 Someone in the forum responded to the ad and after they received the work in pdf attachments, they realized the pdf files were old past due credit card statements.
 The employer wanted contractors to modify old credit card statements and specifically requested:

 “The Word docs, in layout, font type, and relative size, must closely [resemble] the original pdf files, and be editable at every stage of the document, with the exception of the logos, and some of the other proprietary looking objects.”